All About Bichon Frise Dogs

 Formal Bichon Frise Hair Cut

 The other popular Bichon Frise hair cut is called the show cut or Bichon cut.
-The show cut is required for all dogs who will compete as show dogs.
+If you plan to show your dog and compete, you must groom your dog with the show cut.
+It is a requirement for competitions.

-You may prefer this cut, even if they won’t be showing your dog.
-This cut is for people who have ample time to groom their dogs daily.
+Of course you may prefer this cut, even if you won’t be showing your dog.
+The show cut is for people who have ample time to groom their dogs daily.

 Bichon Frise with show cut